Musim Mas Launched First Smallholders Hub in Sambas

 As the face-to-face training sessions will be conducted during the Covid-19 pandemic, safety measures are in place.
 Physical distancing is being maintained, and the participants must wear masks and abide by protocols recommended by the government.

 “The Sambas District Government is strongly committed to developing the skills and knowledge of smallholders in the district,” said Rob Nicholls, General Manager of Programs and Projects of Musim Mas.
 “They seek to improve the economic conditions of smallholders and their families while remaining dedicated to protecting the environment at the same time.
-The Smallholders Hub is an excellent opportunity to support the aims of the Sambas District Government.
+The Smallholders Hubs are an excellent opportunity to support the aims of the Sambas District Government.
 It’s well-aligned with Musim Mas’ commitment to improving smallholders’ livelihoods while conserving the environment.
 Musim Mas also works closely with key stakeholder Earthqualizer, a well-respected non-profit organization in the region.
 Together, we aim to maximize this program’s benefits to all palm oil smallholders in Sambas.”

 “Sambas district is one of the regencies in West Kalimantan Province that’s developing oil palm plantations,” said Swisto Uwin, Smallholder Program Manager of Earthqualizer Foundation.
 “Based on Earthqualizer’s studies and analysis dated till 2021, the area of planted oil palm plantations in Sambas Regency reaches 125,296 hectares, consisting of 91,526 hectares within company concessions and 33,770 hectares managed by oil palm smallholders.
 We need to develop the capacity of farmers and institutions to improve the farmers’ quality of business.
 It’s crucial to involve VEOs to accelerate the implementation of sustainable plantation practices in Sambas district.”